Why study this course

 The complexity and sophistication of modern engineering requires a multidisciplinary approach.
-Industry is therefore seeking engineers with broad knowledge and skilled in more than one of the traditional engineering disciplines.
+The industry is therefore seeking engineers with broad knowledge and skills in more than one of the traditional engineering disciplines.

-The Integrated Engineering degree embraces many aspects of electrical, electronic, mechanical and manufacturing engineering.
-By completing this course you will qualify as an engineer of the highest quality: your broad knowledge of various aspects of engineering will ensure you can interact with engineers from all the traditional engineering disciplines in any multidisciplinary environment.
+The MEng Integrated Engineering is a broad degree built around electrical, electronic, and mechanical engineering, which aims to produce experts in the areas of manufacturing, mechatronics, computer-aided design, and renewable energy.
+Your broad knowledge of various aspects of engineering will ensure you can interact with engineers from all the traditional engineering disciplines in any multidisciplinary environment.

 You will also become familiar with the role of engineering within the business environment, as particular attention is paid to economics, management and law.